Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 C:\> MORE < myDirList.txt

-If > (greater than) symbol is known as a re-direction symbol in DOS, then < (less than) symbol is known as a Source symbol for the MORE command.
+If the > (greater than) symbol is known as a redirection symbol in DOS, then the < (less than) symbol is known as a Source symbol for the MORE command.
 The MORE command reads data from the filename given immediately after the Source Symbol (<) and displays one screen-full at a time.

 DIR Command in VBA.

-Let us come back to the Dir Command, it is available in VBA also.
+The Dir Command is available in VBA also.
 But it is used for a different purpose.
 We can use this command to check the presence of a particular file or the existence of any file in a folder.
-The usage of this command is as shown below:
+The usage of this command is shown below:

 strOutput = Dir("C:\My Documents\Resume.doc", vbNormal)

-The Dir command checks for the presence of Word File Resume.doc in Folder C:\My Documents, if found, then the file name 'Resume.doc' is returned in strOutput Variable, otherwise, it will return an empty string.
+The Dir command checks for the presence of Word File Resume.doc in Folder C:\My Documents.
+If found, then the file name 'Resume.doc' is returned in the strOutput Variable; otherwise, it will return an empty string.

 strOutput = Dir("C:\My Documents\*.*", vbNormal)

-This command will get the first file name, from the specified folder, and returns it in strOutput Variable.
+This command gets the first file name from the specified folder, and returns it in the strOutput Variable.
 You may try out this command in the Debug Window directly, like:

 ?
 Dir("C:\My Documents\*.*")